crrdlx/crrdlx.github.io/README.md

 ## Welcome to the GitHub Pages page for crrdlx

-### Being new to GitHub, I'm using the following repos to learn about it.
-Open source is an enigma, wonderful, but an enigma.
+### I'm new to GitHub and using the following repos to learn about it.

 #### Grin Converter